

 Finances and administration Commonwealth prac payment

-The Commonwealth Prac Payment is a government program that offers eligible nursing, teaching and social work students financial support while undertaking mandatory placements.
+The Commonwealth Prac Payment is a government program that offers eligible nursing, teaching, midwifery and social work students financial support while undertaking mandatory placements.
 This payment can help ease the financial burden of placement costs and ensures you can focus on your learning and practical training.

 The Commonwealth Prac Payment (CPP)

-If eligible, you will be able to access to $331.65 (2025 CPP benefit) per week of placement.
+If eligible, you will be able to access to $338.60 (from 1 January 2026) per week of placement.
 Each year this rate is benchmarked against the single Austudy rate.

 The maximum funded weeks of placement depends on the field of education of your course: